-Inventories and impacts were computed per production unit, and then aggregated per crop, per type of production and per site.
+Inventories and impacts were computed per production unit, and then aggregated per crop, per production type and per production site.
 Means of impacts were computed for each aggregation of production units.

-In agricultural systems, especially when comparing different types of production (e.g. organic vs. conventional), it is advisable to use contrasting functional units, which express the impacts of production in mass and area units (Meier et al. 2015; Salou et al. 2016).
-Therefore, we have selected 1 t of product and 1 ha of production as functional units.
+In agricultural systems, especially when comparing different production types (e.g. organic vs. conventional), it is advisable to use multiple (and contrasting) functional units, which express the impacts of production in mass and area units (Meier et al. 2015; Salou et al. 2016).
+Therefore, we selected 1 t of product and 1 ha of production as functional units.